EXPLAINER: Did Rittenhouse lawyers do enough to prevail?

 Defendants claiming self-defense don’t have to testify.
 But there’s pressure on them to do so since what they were thinking when they used lethal force is so central to determining guilt.

-The risk was Rittenhouse would get tripped up, rattled or provoked by aggressive question from prosecutors that he would blurt something that hurt his case.
+The risk was Rittenhouse would get tripped up, rattled or provoked by aggressive questioning from prosecutors and that he would blurt out something that hurt his case.
 But for most of his some six hours testifying, he was calm, answering questions politely and succinctly.
 He didn’t wilt or lash back.

 When lead prosecutor Thomas Binger pressed Rittenhouse, asking him if it was true that he intended to kill all three men.
 “I didn’t intend to kill them,” Rittenhouse responded.
 “I intended to stop the people who were attacking me.”